jupyter-xeus/xeus/docs/source/kernel_implementation.rst

 Creates a default success reply to the kernel or allows custom input.
 The signature of the method is the following:

 .. code::
-    nl:\:json create_successful_reply(const std:\:string& data,
-                                     const std:\:vector<nl:\:json>& payload,
+    nl:\:json create_successful_reply(const std:\:vector<nl:\:json>& payload,
-                                     const nl:\:json& data,
                                      const nl:\:json& user_expressions)

-Where ``data`` is the content of the information you want to be transmitted to the kernel's frontend. ``payload`` is a way to trigger frontend actions from the kernel (payloads are deprecated but since there are still no replecement for it you might need to use it) more information about the different kinds of payloads in the official docs_. ``data`` is a dictionary which the keys is a ``MIME_type`` (this is the type of data to be shown it must be a valid MIME type, for a list of the possibilities check MDN_, note that you're not limited by these types) and the values are the content of the information intended to be displayed in the frontend.
+Where ``payload`` is a way to trigger frontend actions from the kernel (payloads are deprecated but since there are still no replecement for it you might need to use it) more information about the different kinds of payloads in the official docs_. ``data`` is a dictionary which the keys is a ``MIME_type`` (this is the type of data to be shown it must be a valid MIME type, for a list of the possibilities check MDN_, note that you're not limited by these types) and the values are the content of the information intended to be displayed in the frontend.
 And ``user_expressions`` is a dictionary of strings of arbitrary code, more information about it on the official docs_.

 Complete reply
 ~~~~~~~~~~~~~~